openrocket/openrocket/docs/source/setup/getting_started.rst

 body tube, a **Launch Lug** will be used for this design.
 As with fins, launch guides attach to another component, in this case the body tube.

-You should now be able to open the **Launch Lug configuration** window without assistance.
-So, open your **Launch Lug configuration** window, and change the specifications to match those shown below.
+Following the pattern from the previous components, open the **Launch Lug configuration** window.
+Then, change the specifications to match those shown below.

 .. figure:: /img/setup/getting_started/11.06.02.Rocket_Build.Launch_Lug.png
    :width: 60%